Skip to content

 ax GeoAxesSubplot | GeoAxes

-required cartopy GeoAxesSubplot object to pad view extent
+cartopy GeoAxesSubplot object to pad view extent.

 required